 The word mortadella most likely comes from the Latin “mortarium,” meaning mortar.
 Back then, people used mortar to make pork paste in mortadella, hence the name.

-Mortadella has a hearty texture, rich, fatty flavor, and subtle smoky notes.
-Several varieties of mortadella are available, each with a unique flavor and texture.
+It has a hearty texture, rich, fatty flavor, and subtle smoky notes.
+Several varieties are available, each with a unique flavor and texture.
 You can add it to charcuterie boards, sandwiches, and meatball recipes.
-If you have not tried mortadella, it might be high time you did.